 Only open to students that are admitted to the Minor Brain and Cognition and that have completed the first part of the minor.

-Dag 7: Colloquium: Each group of students prepares an in-depth presentation on a topic from the course (selected from a list).
+The course ends with a colloquium: Each group of students prepares an in-depth presentation on a topic from the course (selected from a list).
 The presentations should integrate approaches from Clinical Medicine, Psychology/Social sciences and Neuroscience.

 Obtain basic knowledge on the spectrum of brain diseases affecting cognition and emotion.